data2health/resource-discovery/README.md

 We have developed an open, flexible architecture of resource identification, characterization, and discovery based open open tools to be extended with new capabilities as needs are identified.

 ### Justification and Feasibility
 While first identified as a core component of our proposal to create CD2H, we have received recurring comments regarding a need for such a capability from NCATS personnel, CTSA hub PIs, CTSA informatics directors, and the CTSA Consortium population in general.

-Feasiblity has already been demonstrated with our proof-of-concept faceted search interface (see below).
+Feasiblity has been demonstrated with our proof-of-concept faceted search interface (see below) as well as leveraging existing software and service architectures to achieve modernized, safe, and scalable tools.
+Finally, we have worked extensively with stakeholders to scope requirements and solicit feature requests, while engaging in ongoing data testing and code review to produce dependable resources for the community.

 ### Summary of existing system and findings
 See CD2H Labs (labs.cd2h.org) for our latest demonstration platforms.
 These include: